 Nicoleta talks about the importance of role models when making the industry more inclusive, offers advice for finding a mentor, and highlights how businesses can attract top technical talent.

 W.I.T.
 Republic (WR): To start, could you talk a bit about your role as a Talent Transformation Lead and the changes you have seen throughout the years?

-In the last 5-10 years we have seen an increased focus on creating the right employee experience, attracting (and retaining) talent, and providing a culture that embraces authenticity, diversity, and inclusion.
+In the last 5-10 years we have seen an increased focused on creating the right employee experiences, attracting (and retaining) the right talent, and providing a culture that embraces authenticity, diversity, and inclusion.
 This has been further accelerated by COVID and the Great Resignation period in which we find ourselves.
 People’s values, experiences and needs are changing…to thrive, organisations need to learn how to exploit technology to drive value to its employees…and ultimately, to their clients.
 It’s enough to look at the job market now to understand that if organisations don’t embrace the need to position its employees at the heart of its business model, they will suffer.